pluto/ronkathon/src/dsa/README.md

 **What are digital signatures?**

 Just like its name, **Digital Signatures** are digital analogs of physical signatures.
 For example, when you want to write a cheque you have to "sign" it for authentication purposes.
 But think about how you would do the same over the internet.
 Here is where **Digital Signatures** come into the picture.

+**Digital Signatures** have the following properties:
-Just like physical signatures, digital signatures provide *authenticity*.
-Like how physical signatures on a cheque provide a way to "verify" the identity of a signer.
+1. **Authenticity**: Just like physical signatures, digital signatures provide a way to verify the identity of a signer.
-Digital signatures also provide integrity.
-That is, they provide a mechanism to detect unauthorized modification.
+2. **Integrity**: Digital signatures provide a mechanism to detect unauthorized modification to a message.
-Digital signatures also have another nice property: non-repudiation.
-Once a signer signs a message or a document, they cannot deny having done so.
+3. **Non-repudiation**: Digital signatures have a nice property that once a signer signs a message, they cannot deny having done so.

-In conclusion, **Digital Signatures** have the following properties:
-1. Integrity
-2. Authenticity
-3. Non-repudiation

 **How does a digital signature scheme look like?**